Actual Tools

 (*PRUNE) advance to next starting character

-(*SKIP) advance start to current matching position
+(*SKIP) advance to current matching position

 (*THEN) local failure, backtrack to next alternation